 Applies to gross income derived from personal and professional services to patients by hospitals operated as nonprofit corporations, operated by political subdivisions of the state, or operated but not owned by the state.
 WAC 458-20-168; RCW 82.04.260

 Persons engaged in the business of buying and selling fruit or produce, as agents of others.
 Tax is due on the business activities of such persons, irrespective of whether the business is conducted as a cooperative marketing association or as an independent product agent.
 WAC 458-20-214

 Grocery distribution cooperative" means an entity that sells groceries and related items to customer-owners of the grocery distribution cooperative and has customer-owners, in the aggregate, who own a majority of the outstanding ownership interests of the grocery distribution cooperative or of the entity controlling the grocery distribution cooperative.
 "Grocery distribution cooperative" includes an entity that controls a grocery distribution cooperative.

 Businesses that print newspapers, publish newspapers, or both.
 The definition of "newspaper" includes electronic (online) versions of newspapers.
 Note: The electronic version of the printed newspaper must share content with the printed newspaper and be prominently identified by the same name as the printed newspaper or otherwise conspicuously indicate that it is a complement to the printed newspaper.

 Any business claiming the preferential tax rate must file electronically an annual report with the Department of Revenue on or before May 31 of the year following the year in which a person becomes eligible to claim the reduced B&O tax rate.
+This tax preference is subject to public disclosure 24 months after it was claimed.
+Click here for more information on this public disclosure.
 See Special Notice – B&O Tax Rate Lowered for Printing and/or Publishing of Newspapers.

 Radioactive Waste Disposal